justaszie/Bikeshare-Analysis/README.md

 As a reminder, the business problem was to convert the casual riders to annual members of the bikeshare service.
 Specifically, I had to find the differences in the usage of casual riders and annual members of the service, and use this knowledge to make marketing recommendations to help the conversion.

 ## 3. Preparing the data
-I've chosen to work with the data on rides from a full year of 2022.
+I chose to work with the data on rides from a full year of 2022.
  - It's post Covid-19 restrictions, so should represent somewhat normal activity
  - A full year of data allows to explore seasonality